-This is a Mexican film directed by Alejandro González Iñárritu.
+Amores Perros is a Mexican film directed by Alejandro González Iñárritu.
 The plot brings together the lives of three sets of people because of one accident.
 In India, Mani Ratnam directed Ayutha Ezhuthu / Yuva which was also based on a similar premise.
 However, the stories have nothing to do with each other as such.
 Title of the movie translates to “Love’s a bitch”.
-Here’s the explanation of the film Amores Perros.
+Here’s the plot and ending of Amores Perros explained.

 Octavio lives with his mother, brother Ramiro and his brother’s wife Susana.
 They are a poor family.
 Ramiro is employed in a supermarket but commits robbery of small stores to make a few extra bucks.
 He cheats on his wife with a co-worker at the supermarket.
 Octavio loves Susana and wants her to run away with him.
 She says no at first but is eventually shown to agree with the plan.
 Cofi is Octavio’s dog.
 One of the instances Cofi is loose, he wanders into an area near a dog fight.
 Jarocho, the villain of the story per say, happens to have won a dog fight and sees Cofi.
 He thinks he will have some fun unleashing his winning dog on Cofi.
 However, Cofi destroys his dog.
 Jarocho is pissed off (for his own stupidity) and goes over to Octavio and demands for money.
 Octavio realizes Cofi’s strength and starts making loads of money at dog fights.
 Jarocho’s dogs constantly get killed by Cofi.
 Octavio and Susana are shown to regularly make-out and part of the winnings are stashed in to their “run away” savings.
 Susana, however, is never sold into the concept of leaving Ramiro and running away.
 She needs sexual release and Octavio means nothing more to her.